The Product Lifecycle and Delaying Decline

 The product life cycle is a basic theory and tries to be universal.
 Strictly speaking, it cannot be applied to all products stage by stage, but it can be adapted to suit.
 For some products, their lifecycle can be so short, that there is no way of defining each part of its cycle.
 For example, an Apple product experiences the majority of its sales within the first few months of its launch, therefore its introduction stage is also its growth stage and can be hard to define.
 Whereas, other products can have a maturity stage that lasts for years and with it a slow decline.

 Overall, applying this model and using it as a guide and prediction tool can be a very useful and effective method for predicting growth and loss for any business.
-Whatever the product, the principle is the same, – Every business should understand and research their product portfolio and ranges in order to predict its growth and state of decline.
+Whatever the product, the principle is the same, every business should understand and research their product portfolio and markets in order to predict its growth and state of decline.
 This will allow companies to position themselves in favour of their markets and know when they need to bring out a new product or line, when to discontinue and when to introduce an extension strategy.

 Trackback from your site.